 Fundraising to support these activities

-- Organized and held the first “Mad Hatter Tea and Fashion Show”
+- Organize and hold our annual “Mad Hatter Tea and Fashion Show”

-- Participaed in the Chapter Fund raiser by autioning off their “Trivia thinking Brains”
+- Participate in the Chapter’s Annual Fundraiser by auctioning off their “Trivia-thinking Brains”

-- Additional fundraisers throughout the year will assist with membership activities and programs.
+- Additional fundraisers throughout the year assist with membership activities and programs

 Membership opportunities include interacting and working together with teens from different schools, holding leadership board positions, attending the National Leadership Conference, letters of recommendation for college applications and an overwhelming good feeling of giving back to their community.